Noibisjunior/writetech-accelerator-portfolio-AbdulSalaam/docs/devops-cloud-documentation/step_by_step.md

 For sensitive data like API keys or deployment tokens:

-1. Go to your GitHub repository
-2. Click on "Settings" > "Secrets and variables" > "Actions"
-3. Click "New repository secret"
-4. Add secrets like `DEPLOY_TOKEN`, `AWS_ACCESS_KEY_ID`, etc.
+i.
+Go to your GitHub repository ii.
+Click on "Settings" > "Secrets and variables" > "Actions" iii.
+Click "New repository secret" iv.
+Add secrets like `DEPLOY_TOKEN`, `AWS_ACCESS_KEY_ID`, etc.

 Use them in your workflow: